 All school personnel who are authorized to impose disciplinary action (as described below) are expected to do so in a prompt, fair and lawful manner.
-School personnel who are not authorized to impose disciplinary action are expected to promptly report violations of this Code to his or her supervisor, a teacher or a building/program administrator.
+School personnel who are not authorized to impose disciplinary action are expected to promptly report violations of this Code to their supervisor, a teacher or a building/program administrator.